 “Contract Termination” refers to the dissolution of a University Housing contract prior to its natural expiration.
 Specifically, a termination occurs anytime a contract ends between its start date (date of assigned entry) and its end date.
 A termination is different than a cancellation.
 A cancellation occurs between the date of signing the contract and the start of the contract term.

-Residents who will not return for Spring semester must vacate by the last day of the fall semester: for Residence Hall Residents – December 23, 2016; For Kenilworth Residents – December 31, 2016.
+Residents who will not return for Spring semester must vacate by the last day of the fall semester: for Residence Hall Residents – the last day of final exams; For Kenilworth Residents – December 31.
 Vacates after those dates will result in prorated Spring Semester charges.

 Approved Reasons for Termination